aishup7/Serverless_Web_Application-AWS/README.md

 2. Compress this text file into a zip file.
 2. Open AWS console and navigate to AWS Amplify console.
 3. Click on New app.
-	i.
-Click on host a app.
+	1. Click on host a app.
-	ii.
-Select deploy w/o git provider; continue. iii.
-Give a app name.
+	2. Select deploy w/o git provider; continue.
+	3. Give a app name.
-	iv.
-Give a environment name.
+	4. Give a environment name.
-	v.
-Select drag & drop method and drop the zip file. vi.
-Save and deploy.
+	5. Select drag & drop method and drop the zip file.
+	6. Save and deploy.
 4. Click on domain url to view.

 # STEP 2 : Create a Lambda function that triggers with AWS Lambda.
 1. Open AWS console and navigate to AWS Lambda console.
 2. Click on create function.
-i.
-Click on Author from scratch. ii.
-Give a function name. iii.
-Choose runtime language like python 3.9 in this case. iv.
-Click on create function.
+	1. Click on Author from scratch.
+	2. Give a function name.
+	3. Choose runtime language like python 3.9 in this case.
+	4. Click on create function.
 3. Go to code source under function created.
 4. Update the default code with the python lambda function code like this [PowerFunction - Lambda-ORIGINAL.txt](https://github.com/aishup7/Serverless_Web_Application-AWS/files/12777535/PowerOfMathFunction.-.Lambda-ORIGINAL.txt)
 5. Click deploy.